 If you are a music lover, you will enjoy this cruise.
 There is an emphasis on live music and a wide variety available, from classical music to rock and roll.

-The Westerdam also offers exemplary service and delicious food.
+The Koningsdam also offers exemplary service and delicious food.

 The ship offers accessible staterooms, and passengers can make arrangements ahead of time to secure wheelchairs, scooters, and other amenities for people with disabilities.

-This cruise departs from Vancouver and sails to Honolulu, stopping at three other Hawaiian ports along the way.
+This cruise will depart from Vancouver and sail to Honolulu in 2024, stopping at three other Hawaiian ports on its return.

-A low passenger-to-crew ratio, excellent dining, and lots of quiet spaces to relax make Celebrity’s Eclipse a favorite.
+A low passenger-to-crew ratio, excellent dining, and lots of quiet spaces to relax make Celebrity’s Edge a favorite.
 It is a big, beautiful ship, but at the same time, it’s not overwhelming.
-It’s a great option for first timers.
+With a possible 2,918 passengers, it’s a great option for first-timers in the 50+ age group.

 This cruise sails from Los Angeles and stops at four Hawaiian ports before returning to the City of Angels.